RunestoneInteractive/thinkcspy/_sources/Functions/thinkcspyExercises.rst

     #.
-(GRADED) Write a function `areaOfCircle(r)` which returns the area of a circle of radius `r`.
-Make sure you use the math module in your solution.
+(GRADED) Write a function `areaOfCircle(r)` which returns the area of a circle of radius `r`

+        As a refresher, the area of any circle is equal to the radius squared, multiplied by pi (where pi is 3.14159....).

+        Don't forget to include the math module, where pi is defined.

         .. activecode:: ex_5_8

-            from test import testEqual

             # TODO: use def to define a function called areaOfCircle which takes an argument called r

                 # TODO implment your function to return the area of a circle whose radius is r

+            # below are some tests so you can see if your code is correct
+            from test import testEqual

             t = areaOfCircle(0)
             testEqual(t,0)